hyurl/alar/api.md

 - `local: symbol` If passed to the `ModuleProxy<T>.instance()`, the method will always return the local instance.
-- `serve(config: string | RpcOptions): Promise<RpcServer>` Serves an RPC
+- `serve(config: string | RpcOptions, immediate?: boolean): Promise<RpcServer>`
-    service according to the given configuration.
+    Serves an RPC service according to the given configuration. `immediate` sets whether to open the channel immediately after create the server, it's set `true` by default.
+However, if you want to do some preparations and register modules before serving, set it to `false`, and call `RpcServer.open()` manually.
-- `connect(config: string | ClientOptions): Promise<RpcClient>` Connects an RPC
+- `connect(config: string | ClientOptions, immediate?: boolean): Promise<RpcClient>`
-    service according to the given configuration.
+    Connects an RPC service according to the given configuration. `immediate` sets whether to open the channel immediately after create the client, it's set `true` by default.
+However, if you want to do some preparations and register modules before connecting, set it to `false`, and call `RpcClient.open()` manually.
 - `resolve(path: string): string` Resolves the given path to a module name.
 - `watch(listener?: (event: "change" | "unlink", filename: string)): FSWatcher`
     Watches file change and reload the corresponding module.